5 Questions to Ask Your Divorce Lawyer During the First Consultation

 A: You should ask questions about the divorce process, your rights, and what to expect during and after the divorce.
 You should also ask questions about your specific situation, such as how to divide assets and debts, what will happen with your home, and how child custody and visitation will be handled.
 This will all give valuable insight to help you make the best decisions for your future.

-Ask Arizona Divorce Lawyers, The Valley Law Group
+Book a Free Consultation with Arizona Divorce Lawyers: The Valley Law Group

 *Editor’s Note: This article was originally published Mar 22, 2021 and has been update September 14, 2022.